 Climb the Atomium

 The Atomium is one of Brussels’ most iconic landmarks and a must-see for first time visitors.
-Its controversial – some people love it while others hate it – but we liked it!
+It’s controversial – some people love it while others hate it – but we liked it!
 It was one of our favourite things to do in Brussels, but its maybe not for everyone.

 This futuristic structure was originally built for the 1958 Brussels World’s Fair and resembles an iron crystal magnified 165 billion times.
 There are nine polished aluminium spheres, all of them connected and most of them open to tourists.
 You’ll start by going through an exhibition covering world fairs and the design of the Atomium.
 You then move through some light shows – which were pretty cool – before going onto a sphere containing temporary exhibitions (when we were there it contained a photo exhibition of different world fair sites).